azedd-o/REST-Backend-App/README.md

 ## Functional specs

   - REST microservice that list the languages used by the 100 trending public repos on GitHub.
-  - For every language, you need to calculate the attributes below point_down:
+  - For every language, you need to calculate the attributes below:
     - Number of repos using this language
     - The list of repos using the language